RikuVan/pinboard_wizard/README.md

 # Pinboard Wizard

 A powerful, native macOS client for [Pinboard.in](https://pinboard.in) built with Flutter.
 Designed for power users who want curated bookmark collections, AI-enhanced management, and secure cloud backups.
+It also includes a github backed notes application with local sync.

 ## Screenshots